Yoki-Development/YazowoNicowo/README.md

 Created around 9-17-2020
 ### A play on the anime character "Yazawa Nico"

-A personal bot/boilerplate for my discord-akairo bots.
+A personal bot for enforcing "Among Us" vc rules

 ## CONFIG